AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

 ### Public distribution configuration

-A subset of configuration options are specific to publicly distributable apps.
-See the [Public Distribution](../distribution/public.md) guide for more details.
+A subset of configuration options is specific to publicly distributable apps, as detailed in the [Public Distribution](../distribution/public.md) Guide.

 ```yaml
 configSchema: